robseb/socfpgaPlatformGenerator/README.md

 	sudo yum -y install git dtc uboot-tools git device-tree-compiler  u-boot-tools
 	````
-* Navigate into your Quartus Prime Project folder with the Linux console
+* Navigate into your *Intel Quartus Prime* FPGA Project folder with the Linux console
     * The project configurations will then be used to build the bootable image
-    * Note: The project compilation must be successfully done
+    * **Note:** The project compilation must be successfully done
 * Clone this repository with the following Linux console command
     ````shell
     git clone https://github.com/robseb/socfpgaPlatformGenerator.git